Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/_common/index.rst

-   Base class for the control system.
+   Base class for control systems.